Guy-L/parakit/README.md

 * list of on-screen enemies, bullets and items,
 * screenshot (optional, slow)

 <br>Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork).
-For instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?
+For instance: over the next 5 seconds, when/where will the biggest bullet cluster of a given radius be?

 Doesn't yet work with every game and will definitely need some changes to maximize usability
-<br>If you have feature requests or need help making your own tool let me know
+<br>If you have feature requests or need help making your own custom analysis let me know

 Supported games:
 * DDC